 Everyone is welcome to eat with us on February 18th and post their photos to our social media accounts.

-But, if you want to go one step further and help us spread the word and awareness, here’s how you can do that.
-We would LOVE your help!
+But, if you want to go one step further and help us spread the word and awareness, here’s how!

 Phone calls are powerful things.
 Call the CHILD LIFE department of your local children’s hospital a call and see if they are planning to participate.